Kidneybean Chocolate Brownies

 Notes

-2. Swap cream for a plant-based option if you'd like.
+2. Swap out the cream for a non-dairy version if you want.

 Tools You'll Need